wmo-raf/climweb/docs/_docs/manage_settings/Manage-Menus.md

 ![Top Navbar](../../_static/images/menus/top_nav_preview.png "Top Navbar")

-The menu items of the top navigation of the website can be added/edited or removed. to access the menu configurations in the CMS, click on the settings and main menu on the left sidebar.
+The menu items of the top navigation of the website can be added/edited or removed. to access the menu configurations in the ClimWeb, click on the settings and main menu on the left sidebar.

 ![Top Navbar](../../_static/images/menus/top_nav_explorer.png "Top Navbar")